Vochannguyen/vochannguyen.github.io/_pages/about.md

 I'm a Master's of Data Science and Education Student at SMU.

-My Data Science specialization is in Machine Learning, and my Education specialization is STEAM design.
+My Data Science specialization is in Machine Learning, and my Education specialization is in STEAM design.
 I am currently working on my capstone project in Data Science.
-My case studies can be found in the Projects tab, and the video presentations are included.
+My case studies can be found in the navigation bar, and the video presentations are included.
 Additionally, my Core Clarity, Resume/CV, and Teaching can be found in the navigation bar.

 In my free time, I enjoy playing basketball, serving at church, and traveling with my lovely wife.